treehouses/treehouses.github.io/pages/blog/2019-07-29-rpi-and-treehouses-remote.md

 Here is the command to accomplish the step:
 Type treehouses tor notice now to appear in the gitter treehouses chat.

-N.B.: you can type treehouses tor notice off to disable your presence from the chat
+NOTE You can type treehouses tor notice off to disable your presence from the chat